geekepub/geekepub.github.io/_posts/2016-07-16-The-Moral-Sayings-of-Publius-Syrus.md

 60. Art avails nothing, when chance determines the issue.

 61. Keep a sharp watch where you would not lose.

-62. y Excessive severity misses its own aim.
+62. Excessive severity misses its own aim.

-63. Audacity augments courage hesitation, fear.
+63. Audacity augments courage; hesitation, fear.

 64. If you can not become a harper, become a piper.

 65. When Gold argues the cause, eloquence is impotent.

-^ . ^.

-Woman loves or hates : she knows no middle course.

-67.
-Concert of action renders slight aid efficient.

-68.
-What greater evil could you wish a miser, than long life ?

-69.
-You can easily get the better of Avarice, if you are not avari- cious yourself.

-70.
-J lAonej does not sate Avarice, bub stimulates it.

-18 THE gATINQS Of PUBLIU8 6YBUS.

-71.

-No amount of gain satisfies Ayarioe.

-72.
-The \[rich] miser suffers more from a loss than a \[poor] sage.

-.73.
-Avarice is the source of its own sorrows.

-74.
-The avaricious man's best deed is his death.

-75.
-Greediness ill-becomes any one ; least of all; an old man.

-76.
-A well-planned project often turns out ill.

-77.
-He sleeps well; who knows not that he deeps ilL

-78.
-It is well to yield up a pleasure; when a pain goes with it.

-79.
-The guilty man deserves to lose the money with which he would bribe the judge.

-80.
-Happy he who died when death was desirable.

-81.
-A good reputation is a second patrimony.

-82.
-We make the nearest approaches to the gods in our good deeds.

-83.
-No one but a knave or a fool thinks a good deed thrown away.

-84.
-The more benefits bestowed; the more received.

-85.
-Never forget a &vor received ; be quick to forget a favor bestowed.

-THS 8AYINQS OF PUBLIUS STBU8.
-19

-86.

-Gratitude is a spur for your benefaotcmu

-87.
-To receive a £Eivor is to pawn your freedom.

-88.
-He who can not givC; should not receive.

-89.
-To give to the deserving^ is to lay all men under obligation.

-90.
-A gift in season is a double &vor to the needy.

-91.
-He who boasts of a favor bestowed^ would like it back agun.

-92.
-Sympathy in benevolence is the closest of all kinships.

-93.
-A true benevolence knows the reason of its gifts.
+66. Woman loves or hates: she knows no middle course.

+67. Concert of action renders slight aid efficient.

+68. What greater evil could you wish a miser, than long life ?

+69. You can easily get the better of Avarice, if you are not avaricious yourself.

+70. Money does not sate Avarice, but stimulates it.

+71. No amount of gain satisfies Avarice.

+72. The \[rich] miser suffers more from a loss than a \[poor] sage.

+73. Avarice is the source of its own sorrows.

+74. The avaricious man's best deed is his death.

+75. Greediness ill-becomes any one; least of all, an old man.

+76. A well-planned project often turns out ill.

+77. He sleeps well; who knows not that he deeps ill.

+78. It is well to yield up a pleasure; when a pain goes with it.

+79. The guilty man deserves to lose the money with which he would bribe the judge.

+80. Happy he who died when death was desirable.

+81. A good reputation is a second patrimony.
+	好名声是第二遗产。

+82. We make the nearest approaches to the gods in our good deeds.
+	做善事让我们更加接近上帝。

+83. No one but a knave or a fool thinks a good deed thrown away.

+84. The more benefits bestowed; the more received.

+85. Never forget a favor received; be quick to forget a favor bestowed.
+	牢记他人的恩赐，忘记给予的恩惠。

+86. Gratitude is a spur for your benefactors.

+87. To receive a favor is to pawn your freedom.

+88. He who can not give, should not receive.

+89. To give to the deserving, is to lay all men under obligation.

+90. A gift in season is a double favor to the needy.

+91. He who boasts of a favor bestowed, would like it back again.

+92. Sympathy in benevolence is the closest of all kinships.

+93. A true benevolence knows the reason of its gifts.

 94. To die by another's command is to endure two deaths.

-95.
-A favor granted before it is asked; is doubly acceptable.
+95. A favor granted before it is asked; is doubly acceptable.

-96.
-Past happiness augments present wretchedness.
+96. Past happiness augments present wretchedness.

 97. He dies twice who perishes by his own hand.

 98. Aid rendered the wrong-doer, makes you the greater sinner.

 99. Conquest over one's self; in the hour of victory, is a double triumph.

-100. Multiply your acts of kindness^ and you teach the recipient to return them.
+100. Multiply your acts of kindness, and you teach the recipient to return them.

-101. Yenus yields to oaresses, not to compulsion.
+101. Venus yields to caresses, not to compulsion.

-102. •«.
-Mercy shown \[to the wretched] may become a bulwark of defense.
+102. Mercy shown \[to the wretched] may become a bulwark of defense.

 103. Happy is the voyage that brings the good together.

-104. A good repntatioU; even in darkness, keeps on shining.
+104. A good reputation; even in darkness, keeps on shining.

-105. A death that ends the \[incnrable] ills of life, is a blessing.
+105. A death that ends the \[incurable] ills of life, is a blessing.

 106. Money is worth something when good sense disburses it.

 107. One man's happy hour is another's bitter time of trial.

 108. A good reputation is more valuable than money.
+	好名声比钱重要。

 109. We must master our good fortune, or it will master us.